Nothing in Common

 Nothing in Common is a 1986 American comedy-drama film directed by Garry Marshall.
-It stars Tom Hanks and Jackie Gleason in what would be Gleason's final film role; he was suffering from cancer during the production and died less than a year after the film's release.
+It stars Tom Hanks and Jackie Gleason in his final film role.
+Gleason died less than a year after the film's release.

-While the film did make back over 2.5 times its budget, it was not considered a big financial success on initial release, though it became more popular as Hanks' fame grew.
+The film was not considered a big financial success on initial release, though it became more popular as Hanks' fame grew.
 It is considered by some to be a pivotal role in Hanks' career because it marked his transition from less developed comedic roles to leads in more serious stories, and many critics also praised Gleason's performance.